 On September 10, 2018, FERC issued a Notice of Reinstatement of Authorization for Continued Project Operation, which reinstated the three August 8, 2007 Notice of Authorizations and returned the July 28, 2005 application for the Coosa Project to a pending status.
-On October 30, 2018, FERC issued a Scoping Document for the Coosa Projects as well as a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) and solicit comments on the scoping document.
+On October 30, 2018, FERC issued a scoping document for the Coosa Projects as well as a Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) and solicit comments on the scoping document.
 The NOI also re-initiated informal consultation with FWS.
 Alabama Power filed comments with FERC on November 29, 2018.
-On January 8, 2019, FERC issued a Revised Scoping document as well as an additional information request for the Coosa Projects.
+On January 8, 2019, FERC issued a revised scoping document as well as an additional information request for the Coosa Projects.
 FERC determined that the agency would be consulting directly with FWS on threatened and endangered species and expanded the geographic scope to include the entire Alabama-Coosa-Tallapoosa basin for cumulative effects.
 On September 27, 2019, FERC issued a second additional information request for the Coosa Project, with a response deadline of December 26, 2019.
 On March 10, 2020, FERC issued a third additional information request, to which Alabama Power responded on March 27, 2020.

 On July 17, 2021, FERC issued the Draft Supplemental Environmental Impact Statement (DSEIS) for the Coosa River Project.
 The DSEIS recommended essentially no material changes to the 2013 Coosa license that was vacated by the D.C.
 Circuit Court in 2018.
 External comments were filed by several parties (including EPA, the ADCNR, Department of the Interior, Alabama Rivers Alliance and American Rivers).
 Alabama Power also submitted minor comments and clarifications along with a letter from ADEM stating that all the Coosa developments are meeting state water quality standards.
 Along with issuing the DSEIS, FERC requested formal consultation with the FWS to develop a biological opinion for protection of threatened and endangered species as required by NEPA before a new license can be issued.
 On January 18, 2022, the FWS issued its final biological opinion for the relicensing of the Coosa River Project.
 In it, the FWS addressed the ESA issues identified by the D.C.
 Circuit as needing further analysis, expanded upon the analysis contained in the 2012 Biological Opinion, and updated the opinion to include analysis of the relicensing impacts on additional species that have been added since 2012.
 In addition, FWS filed an updated programmatic biological opinion on July 15, 2022 to address shoreline permitting on the Lower Coosa reservoirs.
 This second consultation completed FERC's formal consultation with the FWS.
-FERC will now use the biological opinions to finalize the EIS and to develop license articles to implement/enforce the applicable conditions.